 Certain lift tickets purchased through Undercover Tourist are good for Heavenly, Northstar and Kirkwood, which is great news if you want to hop around.
 You can use 3+ day lift tickets bought at Northstar for Northstar, Heavenly and Kirkwood.
 A 3+ day lift ticket bought at Heavenly can be used at Heavenly and Kirkwood.
 Up to half of the days can be used at Northstar (round down for an odd number of days).
 But multi-day tickets purchased at Kirkwood are valid only at Kirkwood.
 That’s because Northstar is the most expensive resort, Heavenly is in the middle and Kirkwood is the least expensive of the three.
 You’ll see that pricing structure carry through for lessons, as well.
 Keep in mind that these resorts are pretty spread out and a significant drive from each other.
 If you want to check out other resorts, the multi-day ticket is cheaper than buying a single day at each resort.
 They are all included on the Epic Pass.

-Squaw Valley and Alpine Meadows make up the other resort group.
+Olympic Valley and Alpine Meadows of Palisades Tahoe make up the other resort group.
 The two close-by ski resorts in North Lake Tahoe are included in the same lift ticket, giving you access to both resorts on the same day.
-Squaw/Alpine are part of the Ikon Pass, which includes Steamboat and Aspen Snowmass resorts in Colorado and many other ski resorts in California such as Mammoth and Big Bear Mountain Resort.
+Palisades Tahoe is part of the Ikon Pass, which includes Steamboat and Aspen Snowmass resorts in Colorado and many other ski resorts in California such as Mammoth and Big Bear Mountain Resort.
 Like the Epic Pass, the Ikon Pass can be purchased early before the ski season is underway if you plan to do a lot of skiing at those specific resorts.